Welcome, New Alumni

 What happens to my Reed accounts after I leave?

-You keep access to your IRIS account, although it looks different as an alum than as a student.
+You retain access to your IRIS account, although it looks different as an alum than as a student.
 You have access to the Alumni Directory, ski cabin reservations, and more through IRIS.
 You can also use your IRIS account to access JSTOR and use on-campus computers.
 Your login information for Kerberos remains the same.
 Contact email@example.com for an account reset if you forget your login information.

 You will lose access to all other Reed accounts when your account transitions from student status to alumni status.
 Your Reed email and Google Drive files will be permanently deleted.
 Make sure that you transfer documents, emails, and non-Reed account login credentials to a personal account before you leave.
 Instructions for closing your Reed account are available here.